 How To Treat Dehydrated Skin

 Just what is dehydrated skin?
-It’s the same thing as having dry skin, isn’t it?
+Is it the same thing as having dry skin?

 While the terms ‘dehydrated skin’ and ‘dry skin’ are often used interchangeably, there are actually differences between the two skin types.